Mediterranean summer vibes, all year long

 What is a kebab?

 Finally, kebab (written “kebap” in Greek) should not be confused with gyros and its Turkish counterpart (doner kebab)!
-Kebab in Greece is spicy minced meat (pork, chicken, beef or lamb, sometimes mixed) on a skewer, which can be eaten like a souvlaki: either in pita bread, or ordered separately on a plate, and most often served with yoghurt.
+Kebab in Greece is spicy minced meat (pork, chicken, beef or lamb, sometimes mixed) on a skewer, which can be eaten like a souvlaki: either in pita bread, or ordered separately on a plate, and most often served with yoghurt sauce.
 This is one of the Greek specialities that you must try during your trip!

 To recap: the difference between souvlaki, gyros and kebab